The Roots of Modern Chiropractic Care

 Within a few days, Lillard’s hearing improved, and Palmer had set the cornerstone of a new medical field.
 In 1897, he founded the Palmer School of Chiropractic in Davenport Iowa.
 It continues to be one of the most prominent chiropractic colleges in the nation.

 In the twentieth century, chiropractic care earned legal recognition throughout all 50 states.
 Esteem for the profession is based in large part on the deep respect chiropractors have for the human body’s ability to heal itself without the aid of surgery or medication.
 It stands dedicated to the natural and conservative treatment and prevention of disease, to promoting patient wellness, to guarding public health.

-For more information about chiropractic care please visit Total Chiropractic Care’s page that discusses Dr. Goldman’s explanation of why chiropractic works.
+For more information about chiropractic care and pain management please visit Total Chiropractic Care’s page that discusses Dr. Goldman’s explanation of why chiropractic works.